-The Olympus Rover Trails (previously the Lunar Rover Competition) is run annually by UKSEDS and challenges teams of university students to design and build a martian rover that is capable of performing tasks and surviving tests that are representative of a real martian mission.
+The Olympus Rover Trials (previously the Lunar Rover Competition - LRC) is run annually by UKSEDS and challenges teams of university students to design and build a Martian rover that is capable of performing tasks and surviving tests that are representative of a real Martian mission.

-The competition is made up of three stages, the Preliminary Design Review, followed by a Critical Design Review, the top teams are then invited to test their rovers at the competition day held at RALSpace in Harwell, Oxfordshire.
+The competition is made up of three stages, the Preliminary Design Review, followed by a Critical Design Review, and then the top teams are invited to test their rovers at the competition day held at RAL Space in Harwell, Oxfordshire.

-How to get involved: The Olympus Rover Trails are open to teams of UKSEDS members and university students.
+How to get involved: The Olympus Rover Trials is open to teams of UKSEDS members and university students.
 Teams are limited to 15 members and the competition phases run over the academic year.